 We have saved this one for last as it probably won’t be in many people’s budget, yet it still remains an option.
-Celestis and Beyond Burials are two companies who offer the ability to send your animal’s ashes into outer space, so that when you look up at night, you are literally looking at them in the stars.
+Celestis and Beyond Burials are two companies that offer the ability to send your animal’s ashes into outer space so that when you look up at night, you are literally looking at them in the stars.

 Pet Coffin Choices